YagoAyala/YagoAyala/README.md

   · I live in Brazil :brazil:

-  · I am working on DevHero as a fullstack developer :computer:
+  · I am working on DevHero as a full stack developer :computer:

   · I have been learning more about JavaScript and Vue.js :books: